Fractal Dynamics in Chaotic Quantum Transport: Transport simulations

-\paragraph{Transport simulations.--} In Fig.~\ref{fig1} we show snapshots of the electron density at different times at $\Phi = 20\Phi_0$ through the stadium.
+In Fig.~\ref{fig1} we show snapshots of the electron density at different times at $\Phi = 20\Phi_0$ through the stadium.
 Approximately one half of the density is transferred through and other half is either reflected back to the input lead or confined in the stadium.
 As expected, the density is scattered in the stadium in a chaotic fashion.
 The size of the wiggles during the scattering depends on the momentum -- the higher the momentum the higher eigenstates are probed.
-Here, we have chosen the momentum such that sufficient qualitative complexity is observed, which, as shown below, leads also to a complex behavior of $T$.
+We point out that the modes are not set prior to the calculation, but the wave packet is freely scattered and dispersed in the cavity.
+Here, we have chosen the initial momentum of the wave packet such that considerable overlap is found with $\sim 50\ldots 100$ eigenstates of the stadium during the transport.
+This corresponds to considerable qualitative complexity in the propagated density, which, as shown below, leads to a complex behavior of $T$.
 On the other hand, the momentum is limited by the grid spacing of the simulation box -- all the nodes in the scattered wave packet should be accurately described.

-A complete presentation of our transport results is given in Fig.~\ref{fig2}, where the transmission coefficient $T$ is plotted as a function of both time and the magnetic flux.
+A complete presentation of our transport results is given in Fig.~\ref{fig2}, where the transmission factor $T$ is plotted as a function of both time and the magnetic flux.
 The figure consists of 401 respective time-propagations, each with a fixed number of flux quanta $\Phi/\Phi_0$ ranging from zero to 40 in steps of 0.1.
 The flux range is qualitatively similar to the experiment in Ref.~\cite{Sachrajda:1998wz}.
 A complex magnetoconductance is formed if the propagation time is larger than $\sim 1$.
 A cross section of the conductance at $t=1.4$ is shown in Fig.~\ref{fig3}.
 We point out that due to the finite system size we are not able to reach the {\em equilibrium} current and thus find the absolute conductance.
+In practice, we stop the time-propagation immediately when the backscattering from the walls of the calculation box becomes visible.
 Therefore, we consider fixed propagation times through the parameter range of $\Phi/\Phi_0$.
 In other words, a fixed propagation time is expected to treat all the values of $\Phi/\Phi_0$ equally in order to obtain the relative conductance $T$.